Excel ISNA Function (Table of Contents)

 ISNA in Excel

-IsNA function is one of those function which is used to find whether a cell has any error or not.
-And this only detects one type of error which is #N/A which usually occurs when we try to look up at any value from the lookup range and that value is not there.
-So in the end, we get #N/A which summarizes that the value which we want is “Not Available” and IsNA function detects if the process would get #N/A or not by returning the TRUE and FALSE statement.
+IsNA function is one of those functions used to find whether a cell has any error.
+And this only detects one type of error, which is #N/A which usually occurs when we try to look up at any value from the lookup range, and that value is not there.
+So, in the end, we get #N/A which summarizes that the value which we want is “Not Available”, and the IsNA function detects if the process would get #N/A or not by returning the TRUE and FALSE statement.